matrix-org/matrix-spec/content/client-server-api/_index.md

 [`m.profile_fields`](/client-server-api/#mprofile_fields-capability)
 capability instead.

-For backwards compatibility, servers that directly or indirectly include the `avatar_url` profile field in the `m.profile_fields` capability MUST still set this capability accordingly.
+For backwards compatibility, servers that forbid setting the `avatar_url` profile field in the `m.profile_fields` capability MUST still present this capability with `"enabled": false`.
 {{% /boxes/note %}}

 This capability has a single flag, `enabled`, to denote whether the user